oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 #### Installing application dependencies

-1. Navigate to a folder where you downloaded the application zip file
+1. Navigate to the folder where you cloned or downloaded the Todo application
-2. Unzip the application zip file
+    * If you downloaded the zip file, unzip the application file
-3. Run the following commands to install application dependencies:
+2. Run the following commands to install application dependencies:
 ```
 npm ci
 npm install passport-http-bearer